walterpalladino/u-terrain-generator/README.md

  - Terrain generator allowing to create tillable areas or masked islands.
  - Spawner including trees, bushes, rocks and grass.
+ - Terrain Generator and Vegetation Spawner are independants features.

+### Special Notes

+- Terrain generator:
+ - All layers are created from the script.
+To identify the layers the terrain name is used as part of the layer name so do not use duplicate terrain names.

 ## Render Pipelines
 The actual project is using URP but the scripts are agnostics so you can used on SRP or HRDP